-2.2.21 A similar geographical pattern is reflected in the health of the population, most graphically illustrated through average life expectancy.
-Broxtowe and Gedling have life expectancy above the national average, whereas for men in Nottingham it is 3 years less than the national figure (78.2 years at birth).
-Arboretum ward in Nottingham City has male life expectancy more than 8 years below the national average14.
-These lower life expectancy figures reflect factors such as the numbers of overweight and obese adults, and the numbers of deaths caused by circulatory diseases.
+, whereas for men in Nottingham it is 3 years less than the national figure (78.2 yearsat birth).
+Arboretum ward in Nottingham City has male life expectancy more than 8years below the national average16.
+These lower life expectancy figures reflect factors